BBC apologises for ‘serious flaws’ in making of Gaza documentary

 “Although the programme was made by an independent production company, who were commissioned to deliver a fully compliant documentary, the BBC has ultimate editorial responsibility for this programme as broadcast.”

-The spokesperson said one of the core questions was around “the family connections of the young boy who is the narrator of the film” and added that the production company who made the programme “was asked in writing a number of times by the BBC about any potential connections he and his family might have with Hamas”.
+The spokesperson said one of the core questions was around “the family connections of the young boy who is the narrator of the film” and added that the production company “was asked in writing a number of times by the BBC about any potential connections he and his family might have with Hamas”.

 “Since transmission, they have acknowledged that they knew that the boy’s father was a deputy agriculture minister in the Hamas government; they have also acknowledged that they never told the BBC this fact,” the spokesperson said.